NitinNSB/Data-Structures-Using-C/Queue/Simple_Queue.md

 ## Name of operations on queue are insertion() {also known as Enqueue} ,deletion(){also known as Dequeue}, getFront(), getRear().

-## Exampe in programming ::::: pages in prining a pdf
+## Exampe in programming ::::: pages in printing a pdf